How Much Universal Credit Will I Get?: 2026/27 Amounts Explained

-Universal Credit is made up of a standard allowance plus additional elements depending on your circumstances — children, disability, caring responsibilities, and housing costs.
-In 2026/27, a single person aged 25 or over gets a standard allowance of £393.45/month before any earnings or deductions.
+Universal Credit is made up of a standard allowance plus additional elements depending on your circumstances, children, disability, caring responsibilities, and housing costs.
 Your total award depends on your individual elements, your income, and any applicable caps.

 Universal Credit is calculated monthly.
 DWP looks at your circumstances during each monthly assessment period and calculates your award as: